bensheldon/good_job/README.md

 ### ActiveJob concurrency

 GoodJob can extend ActiveJob to provide limits on concurrently running jobs, either at time of _enqueue_ or at _perform_.
+Limiting concurrency can help prevent duplicate, double or unecessary jobs from being enqueued, or race conditions when performing, for example when interacting with 3rd-party APIs.

 **Note:** Limiting concurrency at _enqueue_ requires Rails 6.0+ because Rails 5.2 does not support `throw :abort` in ActiveJob callbacks.